0r0boros/Bakuscan/replit.md

 - Reusable themed components (ThemedText, ThemedView, Card, Button)

 ### Navigation Flow
-1. App launches to History screen (My Collection)
+1. App launches to Login screen (if not authenticated/guest)
+2. User can sign in with Google/Apple or continue as guest
+3. Main app shows History screen (My Collection) with bottom tabs
-2. FAB button opens Camera modal for scanning
+4. FAB button opens Camera modal for scanning
-3. Camera captures image → navigates to ScanResult screen
+5. Camera captures image → navigates to ScanResult screen
-4. ScanResult calls `/api/analyze` and displays identification
+6. ScanResult calls `/api/analyze` and displays identification
-5. Results saved to local history
+7. Results saved to local history (guest) or synced to cloud (authenticated)

 ## External Dependencies